 Yeah, the beginning was definitely tough, but I guess I’ve been lucky enough to survive as an artist who has been recognized and introduced.
 With no formal training, I was the only artist in my family.
-In fact, I didn’t pick up art until I moved in with my parents because I stayed with my grandmother in Senegal until she passed away when I was 12.
-Because I wasn’t used to the big-city life, I stayed inside by myself a lot and that’s how it started.
+In fact, I didn’t pick up art until I moved in with my parents.
+I had stayed with my grandmother in Senegal until she passed away when I was 12.
+Because I wasn’t used to the big city life, I stayed inside by myself a lot and that’s how it started.
 I don’t know where or how…

 What other kind of obstacles did you have to overcome as a young artist?

 Acceptance from the formal group that had professional training—usually they were skeptical of artists who came out of nowhere with no training.

 With no training, who or what influenced your art?

 Nobody, really.
 The paradox is that I went through a lot of phases where I used many things without knowing who else was doing it or if it even existed, which is funny because at some point I told myself, “Hey!
 I can become a star!,” but then somebody else would say, “Hey, you paint like this guy.”
 People told me that the last phase I went through resembled Salvador Dalí’s work.
 And then maybe around three to four years ago, I started to get into knowing all the artists, the masters and so forth.
 I have a really strong photographic memory, so whenever I see something, I paint it.

 I wouldn’t go to shows, or I wouldn’t go to my own shows.
 (Laughter)

 Yeah, maybe.
 I was shy before, and I don’t know, I overcame the shyness because I learned to interact with people and you know, I started going to galleries more often.
 So it’s been a good journey.